 - Targeted Adverts – Advertising campaigns, such as those utilising Google AdWords, make use of very small snippets of text to encourage readers to make a decision.
 Advertising copy is very powerful in the hands of a skilled writer.

 The Connotations writing team include writers who are very skilled at creating effective website copy.
 Whether you are looking for product descriptions, product reviews, or powerful AdWords ads, we can create it for you.
 Our web copy services produce tangible results, especially when combined with other effective digital marketing strategies.

 Connotations’ website copywriting services utilises a thorough and purposeful approach to ensuring effective copywriting with every project.
 Our approach includes the following six components:

 - Research – Before we can persuade others to purchase your products or services, we need to understand them and what they are looking for.
 This information only comes through thorough research.

 - Outlining – Effective copywriting involves establishing an outline for presenting information.
 This outline applies to individual pieces as well as entire projects.

 - Draft Creation – The first draft of any written text rarely goes on to become the finished product.
 We write drafts as a means of organising and focusing thoughts.

-- Revisions – The best copywriters continually revise their work until they are satisfied it is as good as it can possibly be.
+- Revisions – The best web copywriter will continually revise his or her work until he or she is satisfied it is as good as it can possibly be.
 More revisions do not necessarily equate to better work, but we are not afraid to revise our copy as often as needed to make it perfect.